What is the Problem?

 Struggling to keep your class engaged online?
 Want some tips and tricks to make distance learning easier?

-The Benner Institute is offering two webinars on online teaching and learning in nursing education (September 30 & October 21).
+The Benner Institute recently produced two webinars on online teaching and learning in nursing education.
 These webinars offer a learning science and learner-centric curriculum to increase and maintain student engagement.
 Each webinar begins with a theoretical framework and then give suggestions for course design and delivery of the content.

-Click here for more information, dates, times and to register for the webinar series.
+Click here for details and to purchase a webinar package.

 Susan McNiesh, PhD, MS, RNC-OB